 Both Wheler and Pococke were aware that an ancient building stood beneath the cave, but could not identify it because they mistook Herodes' Odeon for the Theatre of Dionysus/Bacchus which was described by Pausanias.
 When the medievals walls were dismantled and the slope of the Acropolis was excavated the structure and some decorations of the theatre came to light.

 Theatre of Dionysus: (left) Atlas; (right) Silenus

 The original building fell into disuse until Emperor Nero promoted its reconstruction; the decoration was mainly based on statues and reliefs portraying Silenus, a companion to Dionysus; he was portrayed as a bald and fat aged man; he was usually drunk and because of this he had the power of prophecy (you may wish to see some bronze statues from Herculaneum or a floor mosaic from Byblos).

 Theatre of Dionysus (Bacchus): (left) a seat reserved to the chief priest; (right) decoration of a seat

 Commagene was a buffer state between the Roman and the Parthian empires.
-It was located in south eastern Turkey and today it is remembered for the colossal statues which one of its kings erected on the top of Nemrut Dagi, a high mountain in the district of Katha.
+Today it is remembered for the colossal statues which one of its kings erected on the top of Nemrut Dagi, a high mountain in the district of Katha in south-eastern Turkey.
 In 72 AD Emperor Vespasian incorporated the kingdom of Commagene into the Roman province of Syria and the heirs of the last king were offered a golden exile and public offices in Rome.
-The north side of the monument, which is clearly visible from the Acropolis, is decorated with statues of Philopappus and of the last kings of Commagene.
-The relief shows Philopappus on a biga (chariot), acting as a Roman consul.
-In 1687 the Venetian artillery hit the Parthenon from this hill (see a page on this episode).
+In 1687 the Venetian artillery hit the Parthenon from this hill (see a page on this topic).